maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/56-ventura-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 **How do I vote if I speak a language other than English?**

-The Ventura County Department of Elections **website and Sample Ballot** is available in: [Español/Spanish](http://recorder.countyofventura.org/elecciones/?lang=es)
+The Ventura County Department of Elections **website and Sample Ballot** is available in: [Español  Spanish](http://recorder.countyofventura.org/elecciones/?lang=es)

 **Facsimile ballots** are available at some polling places in these languages:
 中文 /Chinese